Translate

 Dave Saunders had spent his Tuesday afternoon the same way he spent most Tuesday afternoons: avoiding work, scrolling on his phone, and wondering how early was too early to microwave a pasty.

-Then, the sky cracked open.
+Then, the ceiling cracked open.

 A booming voice echoed across the office, rattling coffee mugs and making Sandra from HR spill her tea.
 “DAVID SAUNDERS,” it bellowed, “YOU ARE THE CHOSEN ONE.”